 Prior to formal banking system in Ghana, many of the poor, mainly women and those in rural communities relied heavily on informal banking services and the semi-formal savings and loan schemes.
 (Botei-Doku Ellen and E. Aryettey(1996)).
 The mission of the formal micro credit organizations or microfinance services in Ghana was to provide social and economic support for the less advantaged especially, rural women and their families.
 For some known as Susu, there were weekly meetings: each woman donates a set sum of money to a common pot that is given to one woman each week.
 The pot is rotated uniformly until all members are served.
 Credit unions were introduced in 1955 when father Peter Poreku Dery, a catholic priest founded a cooperative credit union in Jirapa in the Upper Region (now Upper West Region) of Ghana.
 It followed the German concept developed in 1846.
-The objective was to encourage thrift and savings among members.
-A credit union enables the poorest in a community to save and access loans for income generating activities.

-1.1.1.
-Private Participation
+1.1.1 Private Participation

 The Ghana Microfinance Institution Network (GHAMFIN) was established in 1998 as an umbrella organization for regulated and non-regulated micro credit institutions now numbering over 70.
 The most successful micro credit institution in Ghana, with the largest number of clients (16,000) is Sinapi Aba Trust (STA).
 Other well known ones are Women's World Banking, Pro-credit Ltd., Opportunity International, Ezi savings and Loans, Uni Credit, First National and Express Savings and Loans.
-The need for a strategic plan to clarify the mission and goals of microfinance and to strengthen stakeholder's linkages led to the development of a draft policy for microfinance in 2006.

-1.1.2.
-Microfinance And Livelihood Of The Rural Poor
+1.1.2 Microfinance And Livelihood Of The Rural Poor